eannchen/whos-your-mate/README.md

 ## Game Mechanics

+1. **Authentication**: The game requires a password (set via `API_AUTH`) to access the game data
-1. **Question Generation**: The server randomly selects images from your configured directories
+2. **Question Generation**: The server randomly selects images from your configured directories
-2. **Image Comparison**: Players see two images side by side
+3. **Image Comparison**: Players see two images side by side
-3. **Choice Making**: Players select which image matches the game's criteria
+4. **Choice Making**: Players select which image matches the game's criteria
-4. **Loading Experience**: Custom messages are displayed while the game loads
+5. **Loading Experience**: Custom messages are displayed while the game loads
-5. **Celebration**: A random ending image and personalized message are shown upon completion
+6. **Celebration**: A random ending image and personalized message are shown upon completion

 ## Getting Started